HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 The native entity returned by the `$STREAM.open` method is called a "stream entity".
 Stream entities shall provide the following basic interfaces:

-- `readbytes` and `writebytes` methods: read and write sequences of bytes.
+- `readbytes` and `writebytes` methods: Read and write sequences of bytes.
-- `readstruct` and `writestruct` methods: read and write binary data structures.
+- `readstruct` and `writestruct` methods: Read and write binary data structures.
-- `readlines` and `writelines` methods: read and write lines of text.
+- `readlines` and `writelines` methods: Read and write lines of text.
-- `seek`: within a seekable stream repositions the read and write position of the stream.
+- `seek`: Within a seekable stream repositions the read and write position of the stream.

 For convenience, we provide the following static properties on the `$STREAM` variable: